ShmuFM

 shmuFM (/ʃmuː/ SHMOO) is a community radio station operating in Woodside, Aberdeen.
-It is owned by Station House Media Unit, commonly known as SHMU.
+It is owned by Station House Media Unit, trading as SHMU.

 History

-SHMU was established in 2003 and shmuFM started broadcasting on the Internet at 9:30 am on 17 March 2005 and expanded to FM on 20 October 2007.
+SHMU was established in 2003 and shmuFM started broadcasting on the Internet at 9:30 am on 17 March 2005.
+It received a broadcast licence from Ofcom in 2005 and began FM broadcasting on 20 October 2007.

 SHMU was given the Queen's Award for Voluntary Service in 2020.

-In 2022 SHMU applied for a licence to operate a DAB ensemble in the North Aberdeen area as part of Ofcom's third round of advertised small-scale DAB licences.
-It was granted the licence in July 2022 and shmuFM started broadcasting on DAB+ in February 2024.
+In 2022 SHMU applied for a licence to operate a DAB ensemble (multiplex) in the North Aberdeen area as part of Ofcom's third round of advertised small-scale DAB licences.
+It was granted the licence in July 2022 and shmuFM began broadcasting on DAB+ in February 2024.
 Mearns FM started broadcasting on the ensemble in July 2025.